-Patient Communication: How to have the Hard Conversations in Practice
+Patient Communication: How to Have the Hard Conversations in Practice

 2. Recognize where to report concerning behaviors based on your state and ethical responsibilities.
-In most states, chiropractors are mandatory reporters outright; others may be referenced as medical personnel as a mandatory reporter, so we must address these legal and ethical responsibilities.

-3. Manage charting expectations and how to document this to protect yourself as well as the patient if ever used in a court of law.
+3. Manage expectations and how to document this to protect yourself as well as the patient if ever used in a court of law.

 Dr. Alli Totzke is a recent graduate from National University of Health Sciences, IL who is practicing in Montpelier, VA.
 She practices in a rural area where it's common to have patients thank her in farm fresh vegetables.
 She has been involved with ACA since her first trimester of school and has held several positions within SACA and ACA.
 She is currently one of the NextGen legislative vice-chairs and has a passion for advocacy at all levels.
 She practices acupuncture as well as being Webster Certified, adding to her practice skills.
 In her free time, she enjoys playing board games and working on local public policy efforts.

-Serena Norris is currently a student at Capella University receiving her master's in clinical mental health counseling.
+Ms. Serena Norris is currently a student at Capella University receiving her master's in clinical mental health counseling.
 She resides in Rochester, New York while taking her courses online and enjoys training her dogs for therapy in her free time.
 Serena has been acknowledged for her studies by the National Society of Leadership and Success (NSLS) as well as her chapter association Chi Sigma Iota through Capella University.
 She also has her own mental health website where she posts weekly blogs on mental health disorders and self-education It's Okay to not be Okay – Mental Health Blogs.

 |Access Date||Quiz Result||Score||Actions|